-Also add a bit of tomato paste and the homemade Garam Masala, and stir until everything is well coated with the spices.
+Also add a bit of tomato paste (love easy-to-store tomato paste in a tube!) and the homemade Garam Masala, and stir until everything is well coated with the spices.

 Season with salt and pepper.

-Then add the chopped tomatoes and let that simmer for a few minutes.
+Then add chopped tomatoes (I like Pomi chopped tomatoes, which are affordable, completely all-natural, and packed in a BPA-free container) and let that simmer for a few minutes.

 Season to your taste with salt and pepper, and turn off the heat.